DimitrieStoica/anotherstoic.github.io/aws/dynamoDB.md

 - requests execind capacity unit are throttled and denied with error `privision throughput exceeded exception`

 > DynamoDB Auto Scaling is enabled by default (CloudWatch continuously monitors DynamoDB) -> automatically adjusts read and write throughput capacity, in response to dynamically changing request volumes, with zero downtime

+> if RCU or WCU are going over the limit set -> DynamoDB will throttle requests

+> RCU & WCU is a metric in Cloud Watch

 Read Capacity Units (RCU):
 - one item